 A low frequency sweep like this will weed out 99% of coil rub and other speaker faults in my experience, without needing to sweep the higher frequencies.

-To check for cone cry on the higher frequencies I prefer to use guitar and amp (see next test below), because the high frequencies on an audio generator can be very painful on the ears at the high volume required to do it properly.
+To check for cone cry on the higher frequencies I prefer to use guitar and amp (see next test below), because the high frequencies on an audio generator can be very painful on the ears.

 About “Cone Cry”

 Cone cry can be described as an additional ghost note or an unwanted harmonic.
 Usually heard whilst bending notes on the guitar.

 Pretty much all vintage speakers will have a small amount of cone cry somewhere when tested with an audio generator.
 Unless the issue is particularly bad it is not something I would worry too much about.

 However, if you do find any very troublesome frequencies or severe cone cry, then it is always worth trying to replicate that frequency with your guitar just to see how noticable the issue is ‘in the real world’.

 To do that you will need a reference chart like this one to match the note on your guitar to the frequency displayed on your audio generator: